 Do the tall, stacking collages still work better than a single image?

 When Pinterest changed from the small, horizontal images to the vertical images, some users began using collage images.
-A stacked collage is where there is a photo on top, then text in the center, then another photo on the bottom.
-These exploded on Pinterest and have remained very popular for a while now.
+A stacked collage is one that contains a photo on top, text overlay in the center, then another photo on the bottom.
+These exploded on Pinterest awhile back and have remained very popular for a while now.

 Cassie shared back in Episode 7 that her guiding principle for everything she shares online is, “Is this helpful?”
 In design school, she was taught to never add something to a design just for decoration.
 Everything should serve a purpose.
 So if you have information to convey that would be most helpful by using a collage image, by all means, use it!

 Another reason you might want to use a stacked collage is if you have older content that has smaller, horizontal images.
 You can stack those to make a vertical image.
 But don’t make collages just to fill space.
-It can be overwhelming to the Pinterest user and if it isn’t serving a purpose, you don’t need it.
+It can be overwhelming to the Pinterest user.
+If it isn’t serving a purpose, you don’t need it.